davguy/PDFigCapX-TheXmassheep/README.md

 The script creates output folders in the xpdf directory and creates a designated output for the processed pdf file.
 The output directory can be left messy.
 The script sufficiently checks for duplicates.

 ### A Problem which will MOST LIKLEY OCCUR ->
-The Chromedriver is downloaded from a static link -> meaning that one specific version is downloads The chrome-browser, however, which it needs to run, is downloaded from the google-link which always provides the newer version.
+- The Chromedriver is downloaded from a static link -> meaning that one specific version is downloaded.
+- The chrome-browser, however, which it needs to run, is downloaded from the google-link which always provides the newer version.
-ALWAYS CHECK whether the versions match when you encounter an error hinting at issues with selenium, the chromdriver or google-chrome currently we are using version 116.0.5845.179 of chrome and version 116.0.5845.96 of the chrome driver.
+- ALWAYS CHECK whether the versions match, when you encounter an error hinting at issues with selenium, the chromdriver or google-chrome.
+- Currently we are using version 116.0.5845.179 of chrome and version 116.0.5845.96 of the chrome driver.
 --> when you have to change the chromdriver -> make sure that the filepaths are still correct.
 The dockerfile creates the container with both executables moved to the /usr/bin directory.
 Navigate there via the bash terminal from the built up dev container and look for the corresponding filenames.

 ALSO: